api-platform/docs/distribution/index.md

 Doctrine ORM and its bridge support most popular RDBMS including PostgreSQL, MySQL, MariaDB, SQL Server, Oracle and SQLite.
 There is also a shipped [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) optional support.

-If you don't want to use the built-in Doctrine system, alternative approaches which offer an integration with API Platform exist.
-For instance, [Pomm](http://www.pomm-project.org/) is a database access framework for PHP dedicated to PostgreSQL.
-The bundle to integrate it with API Platform can be found [here](https://github.com/pomm-project/pomm-api-platform).

 That being said, keep in mind that API Platform is 100% independent of the persistence system.
 You can use the one(s) that best suit(s) your needs (including NoSQL databases or remote web services) by implementing the [right interfaces](../core/data-providers.md).
 API Platform even supports using several persistence systems together in the same project.